avan06/ps4-pkg-dlc-region/README.md

 ﻿# ps4-pkg-dlc-region

+v1.2

-ps4-pkg-dlc-region is windows batch script can batch change the region and TitleID of the original ps4 dlc Pkg, and it is base on [`orbis-pub-gen`](https://www.psxhax.com/threads/free-ps2-pub-gen-fake-pkg-tools-ps2-fake-pkg-generator-for-ps4.3594/) and [`sfo by Hippie68`](https://www.psxhax.com/threads/ps4-sfo-program-to-automate-build-param-sfo-files-by-hippie68.11507/).
+ps4-pkg-dlc-region is windows batch script can batch change the region and TitleID of the original ps4 Pkg(dlc, patch, app), and it is base on [`orbis-pub-gen`](https://www.psxhax.com/threads/free-ps2-pub-gen-fake-pkg-tools-ps2-fake-pkg-generator-for-ps4.3594/) and [`sfo by Hippie68`](https://www.psxhax.com/threads/ps4-sfo-program-to-automate-build-param-sfo-files-by-hippie68.11507/).

 It will automatically determine that the volume_type of the original pkg is pkg_ps4_ac_data or pkg_ps4_ac_nodata, pkg_ps4_patch,  pkg_ps4_app